 - Increasing agricultural production: When farmers benefit from their seasonal produce, they are more likely to continue investing in agricultural services.
 Agricultural Price Policy in India ensures that the Minimum Support Prices are being met.

 The Commission on Agricultural Costs and Prices (CACP) takes crucial factors into account when recommending pricing as per the Agricultural Price Policy.
 Given below are some factors that determine the Agricultural Price Policy in India -

 - Market Price Trends

 - Price Parity Between Crops

 - Price parity between paid and received by farmers (Terms of Trade)

-- To avoid a price drop in the event of excess production.
+- This policy helps avoid a price drop in the event of excess production.

-- To protect farmers' interests by guaranteeing them a minimum price for their products in the event of a market price drop.
+- It protects the farmers' interests by guaranteeing them a minimum price for their products in the event of a market price drop.

-- To address the need for domestic consumption
+- It addresses the need for domestic consumption.

-- To eliminate price disparities between two regions or across the entire country.
+- It helps eliminate price disparities between two regions or across the entire country.